Pats' complementary defense deserving of plaudits

 “It’s whoever wins last,” Wise said

-The Dolphins won first this season with a season-opening 17-16 decision over the Patriots in Foxboro on the first weekend.
+The Dolphins won first this season with a season-opening 17-16 decision over the Pats in Foxboro.